micans/pick/THESPACEINBETWEEN.md

    The aim is that all shell features listed here are available in reasonably modern versions of both `bash` and `zsh`.
    *Todo:* be more specific (e.g. Bash version before hash arrays were introduced).
-   *Todo:* incorporate more techniques to make examples bullet-proof against weird file names.
+   *Todo:* incorporate more techniques to make examples bullet-proof against weird file names, e.g.
+   `printf` is safer than `echo` when used with variables.

    I'm sure this list is far from complete.
 I've strived to include only standard widely available softare, but I have added three tools I wrote that I use a lot.
 The first,